geocomPP/sdvwR/chapter.md

 different hence direct alteration of the CRS name via the function `proj4string`.

-The second line of code is where the magic happens and the brilliance of R's sp package becomes clear: all that was needed was to place another spatial object in the row index of the points (`[lnd, ]`) and R automatically understood that a subset based on location should be produced.
+The second line of code is where power of R's sp package becomes clear: all that was needed was to place another spatial object in the row index of the points (`[lnd, ]`) and R automatically understood that a subset based on location should be produced.
 This line of code is an example of R's 'terseness' - only a single line of code is needed to perform what is in fact quite a complex operation.

 ### Spatial aggregation